-In addition to the national online reservation taxi operating license, XXTX and its subsidiaries also obtained the online reservation taxi operating license in 2 counties in Guizhou Province, and 31 cities, including Chengdu, Changsha, Guangzhou, Tianjin, Shenyang, Harbin, Nanchang, Haikou, Xining, two cities in Zhejiang, Shandong, and Guangxi Province, respectively, three cities in Guizhou Province, five cities in Jiangsu Province, other two cities in Hunan and Guangdong Province, respectively, and other four cities in Sichuan Province from June 2020 to July 2023, to operate the online ride-hailing platform services.
+In addition to the national online reservation taxi operating license, XXTX and its subsidiaries also obtained the online reservation taxi operating license 33 cities, including Chengdu, Changsha, Guangzhou, Tianjin, Shenyang, Harbin, Changchun, Wenzhou, Nanchang, Haikou, Xining, two cities in Shandong, and Guangxi Province, respectively, three cities in Guizhou Province, seven cities in Jiangsu Province, other two cities in Hunan and Guangdong Province, respectively, and other four cities in Sichuan Province from June 2020 to July 2023, to operate the online ride-hailing platform services.

-However, approximately 16% of our ride-hailing drivers have not obtained the driver's license for online ride-hailing services as of September 30, 2023 while all of the cars used for online ride-hailing services which we provided management services have the automobile certificate.
+However, approximately 19% of our ride-hailing drivers have not obtained the driver's license for online ride-hailing services as of December 31, 2023 while all of the cars used for online ride-hailing services which we provided management services have the automobile certificate.
 Without requisite automobile certificate or driver's license, these drivers may be suspended from providing ride-hailing services, confiscated their illegal income and subject to fines of up to 10 times of their illegal income.
 Starting in December 2019, Didi began to enforce such limitation on drivers in Chengdu who have a driver's license but operate automobiles without the automobile certificate.

 Furthermore, according to the Interim Measures, no enterprise or individual is allowed to provide information for conducting online ride-hailing services to unqualified vehicles and drivers.
-Pursuant to the Interim Measures, XXTX and its subsidiaries may be fined between RMB5,000 to RMB30,000 (approximately \$685 to \$4,112) for violations of the Interim Measures, including providing online ride-hailing platform services to unqualified drivers or vehicles.
-During the three and six months ended September 30, 2023, we have been fined by approximately \$7,000 and \$26,000 by Traffic Management Bureaus in Chengdu and Changsha, of which, approximately \$1,000 and \$16,000 respectively, was further compensated by drivers or cooperated third parties.
+Pursuant to the Interim Measures, XXTX and its subsidiaries may be fined between RMB5,000 to RMB30,000 (approximately \$700 to \$4,225) for violations of the Interim Measures, including providing online ride-hailing platform services to unqualified drivers or vehicles.
+During the three and nine months ended December 31, 2023, we have been fined by approximately \$18,000 and \$44,000 by Traffic Management Bureaus in Chengdu and Changsha, of which, approximately \$14,000 and \$30,000 respectively, was further compensated by drivers or cooperated third parties.
 If we are deemed in serious violation of the Interim Measures, our Online Ride-hailing Platform Services may be suspended and the relevant licenses may be revoked by certain government authorities.

 We are in the process of assisting the drivers to obtain the required certificate and license both for our Automobile Transaction and Related Services and our Online Ride-hailing Platform Services.
 However, there is no guarantee that all of the drivers who run their online ride-hailing business through our platform would be able to obtain all the certificates and licenses.
-Our business and results of operations will be materially and adversely affected if our affiliated drivers are suspended from providing ride-hailing services or imposed substantial fines or if we are found to be in serious violation of the Interim Measures due to the drivers' failure to obtain requite licenses and/or automobile certificates in connection with providing services through our platform.
+Our business and results of operations shall be materially and adversely affected if our affiliated drivers are suspended from providing ride-hailing services or imposed substantial fines or if we are found to be in serious violation of the Interim Measures due to the drivers' failure to obtain requite licenses and/or automobile certificates in connection with providing services through our platform.
+For example, from September 2023 to December 2023, Gaode has performed a series of compliance check aiming at driver's license in several cities, including Chengdu and Guangzhou, which caused the decrease in the number of completed orders through our platform and the decrease in our online ride-hailing platform services accordingly.